-Have You Been Denied Security Clearance?
+Have You Been Denied a Security Clearance?

 Whether you have been denied during the application process or your security clearance was suspended or revoked, you have a right to know why.

-- Outside Activities–Involvement with a Foreign Government
+Outside Activities–Involvement with a Foreign Government

 Whether the information on your SOR/LOI is true or untrue, it’s up to you to fight against your denial or revocation.
 One option is to go this process alone, but that can lead to expensive and timely mistakes.

 When time is of the essence, it’s important to work with experts who know the appeals process and how to reverse the decision to help you obtain security clearance.
-You can also click here to read our post regarding “Statement Of Reasons” guidelines.
+You can also click here to read our post regarding the “Statement Of Reasons” guidelines.

 Exercise Your Rights and Call an Experienced Lawyer